-This recipe has been on the site for years and for about the same amount of time, I’ve felt like I needed to give it better photos.
-Making pasta at home doesn’t have to be hard and I believe it’s one of those items that after you make it a few times, it becomes easy.
-It might take a few tries to get the feel of the dough right so that it’s not sticky but also not too stiff, but once you do- it’s fresh pasta whenever you want.
-And trust me, the flavor is so much better (or I should say, there is a flavor- I find most store-bought pasta doesn’t have much flavor).
+This recipe has been on the site for years.
+And for about the same amount of time, I’ve felt like I needed to give it better photos.
+Making pasta at home doesn’t have to be hard.
+In fact, I believe it’s one of those items that after you make it a few times, it becomes easy.
+It might take a few tries to get the feel of the dough right.
+But once you do, it’s fresh pasta whenever you want.
+And trust me, the flavor is so much better (or I should say, there is a flavor!).

-You can make pasta without any fancy tools (except a rolling pin) but I love having an attachment for my stand mixer and a pasta drying rack.
-Or, if you don’t have a stand mixer, you can always check out a pasta machine.
+You don’t really need fancy tools to make pasta.
+But I love having an attachment for my stand mixer and a pasta drying rack.
+Or, if you don’t have a stand mixer, you can always try out a pasta machine.

 - 1 1/2 cups white whole wheat flour

 - 1 teaspoon sea salt

 - Combine the whole wheat flour and salt on a clean, flat surface (1).
 Make a well in the middle (2), crack the eggs into the well (3), and add olive oil.
 Using a fork, whisk eggs with the olive oil (4) and slowly begin to incorporate the flour.
 Keep mixing (5) and once the dough starts to form, switch to your hands and knead the dough (6) until the dough is smooth and no longer sticky (but not stiff).
 Form into a disk (7), cover with a damp towel, and let rest for 20 minutes.

 - Divide the dough into 8 pieces.
 Working with one piece at a time, flatten the dough with your hands (8).
 Making sure the dough is covered with flour, use an electric or hand crank (see note) and roll the dough into thin sheets (9).
 If using a machine, check instructions for desired thickness.